actix/actix-web/guide/src/qs_7.md

 the decoded byte stream.
 If the request payload is compressed with one of the supported compression codecs (br, gzip, deflate) the byte stream is decompressed.

-Chunked encoding on response can be enabled with `HttpResponseBuilder::chunked()`.
-But this takes effect only for `Body::Streaming(BodyStream)` or `Body::StreamingContext` bodies.
+Chunked encoding on response can be enabled with `HttpResponseBuilder::chunked()`, but this takes effect only for `Body::Streaming(BodyStream)` or `Body::StreamingContext` bodies.
-Also if response payload compression is enabled and streaming body is used, chunked encoding is enabled automatically.
+Also, if the response payload compression is enabled and a streaming body is used, chunked encoding is enabled automatically.

-Enabling chunked encoding for *HTTP/2.0* responses is forbidden.
+> Enabling chunked encoding for *HTTP/2.0* responses is forbidden.

 ```rust
 # extern crate bytes;